carg563/live-weather/README.md

 # live-weather
-A widget which gets the latest weather from weather API and displays this in an ArcGIS Web Scene
+A widget which gets the latest weather from weather API and displays this in an ArcGIS Web Scene in ArcGIS Experience Builder.

 The actual widget is a custom widget which has been published to npm.